Damir94/Advanced-End-to-End-DevSecOps-Kubernetes-Three-Tier-Project/README.md

 <img width="1600" height="559" alt="image" src="https://github.com/user-attachments/assets/ac36f771-b49d-4a8e-bdb8-ca54aeefd1c5" />

 ### According to our Pipeline, we will add an AWS Account ID in the Jenkins credentials because of the ECR repo URI.
+- When Jenkins needs to push Docker images to ECR (Elastic Container Registry), it must authenticate with AWS.

 Step 1: Select the kind as Secret text, paste your AWS Account ID in Secret and keep other things as it is.